MIR-Directed-Research/intelligent-music-recommender/README.md

 A conversational music retrieval search engine.

 ## Overview
-This app retrieves info about musical artists and songss based on user requests in the form of natural language text input.
+This app retrieves info about musical artists and songs based on user requests in the form of natural language text input.
 At a high-level, the app consists of:
 * UI modules for relaying user input and system output
 * A evaluation engine that interprets user input and calls the knowledge base API accordingly
   * This component may be configured to use a bag-of-words parser or a more sophisticated CFG parser